Home

 GET

-Fetch all users during the first crawl run and afterwards, if the option "Enable Delta Crawl" is enabled, also fetch the users that have been changed since the last crawl run.
+Fetch all users during the first crawl run and afterwards, if the setting "Enable Delta Crawl" is enabled, also fetch the users that have been changed since the last crawl run.

 https://graph.microsoft.com/beta/users/<userId>